ScratchAddons/website-v2/content/docs/reference/addon-api/addon.tab/_index.md

   </tr>
 </table>

 Fires when Scratch dynamically changes the URL of the page.
-This usually happens when going inside/outside the editor, or into/outside full screen mode.
-This event does not trigger if the hash of the URL changes.
+This happens when going inside/outside the editor, or switching tabs in scratch-www studio pages.
-You can access `event.detail.oldUrl` and `event.detail.newUrl`.
+This will not fire if `location.hash` changed.